 - Save the configuration.

-Once saved, the activities console will open, presenting you with your completed recurring schedule.
+Once saved, the recurring schedule view will open, presenting you with your completed schedule.
 Then return to the job details to allocate resources.

 Figure 6.
 The make job recurring option in job details view.